kasperengelen/kasperengelen.github.io/pages/buildsystems/swift.md

 **Note** that we do not make use of XCode.
 While opinions on which IDE to use can differ from person to person, I do strongly recommend that you learn how to compile and run code from the **command line**.
 Once you have a good grip on the language and the associated tooling, you can move on to use an IDE that nicely abstracts away all the technical details behind a GUI, such as XCode or VSCode.
 The reason for this is that IDEs sometimes have bugs, or that errors might occur.
 In such a scenario it is very useful to have a good idea of what goes on behind the scenes.
 ## Prerequisites

 In this post we will not go over the installation progress.
-How to install Swift on different platforms can be found in the [official documentation](https://www.swift.org/install/).
+How to install Swift on different platforms can be found in the <smart-link linkType="ext" linkId="swift_docs">official documentation</smart-link>.
 To check whether Swift is installed on MacOS, you can run the following command:

 ```
 swift --version